triggermesh/scoby/docs/reference/registration.md

     uri: <COMPLETE OR PARTIAL URI>
 ```

-### Generate Volumes From Spec
+### Mount Volumes From Spec

 Secrets and ConfigMaps can be mounted as a volume inside the workload.
 The registration needs a name for the volume, the file to mount inside the container and a reference to the Secret or ConfigMap.
+Refer to kubernetes [volume documentation](https://kubernetes.io/docs/concepts/storage/volumes/) for filling the volume information.

-- [x] Function: resolve object to internal URL
+- Mount volume from configmap `spec` element.

 ```yaml
     parameterConfiguration: